U.S. needs the 'resolve' to take on Russia, says GOP Sen. Johnson

 Breaking News Emails

-Johnson specifically cited Russia’s involvement in Iran and Syria, invasion of Crimea and threats to eastern Europe, and the need to enforce sanctions on North Korea as points of tension between the two countries.
+Johnson specifically cited Russia’s involvement in Iran and Syria, the invasion of Crimea in Ukraine, threats to eastern Europe, and the need to enforce sanctions on North Korea as points of tension between the two countries.

 “We need to work with Russia,” he added.
 “They have 7,000 nuclear weapons.
 So I understand the president's desire to try and improve relations with Russia.
 But you have to look at the reality of the situation and react accordingly, as well.”